Eislax/FruitSnap-ML/README.md

 1. TensorFlow: A machine learning framework for building and training models.
 2. Matplotlib: A plotting library for visualizing data.
 3. NumPy: A library for numerical computations.
-4. Pillow: A library for image processing.
-5. Kaggle API: A library to download datasets from Kaggle.
+4. Kaggle API: A library to download datasets from Kaggle.

 ## Model Architecture